Death

 Genesis 4:22a, Jasher 2:23-24

-And at the end of days and years, when Zillah became old, the Lord opened her womb.
-And she conceived and bore a son and she called his name Tubal Cain, saying, “After I had withered away have I obtained him from the Almighty God.”
+At the end of many days and years, when Zillah had grown old, the Lord opened her womb.
+She conceived and gave birth to a son, and she named him Tubal Cain, saying, “After I had withered away, I have received him from the Almighty God.”

-Tubalcain became an instructor of every artificer in brass and iron.
+Tubalcain became a teacher of all who work with brass and iron.

 Y: 918 | Naamah (Cain’s line) is born